imyrvold/XComic/README.md

 ## Comix Explanation
 As I understood the  task getting the comic explanation, is to present a web view that explains the comic presented.
 I implemented this with a UIViewRepresentable, as there is no native Web View yet in SwiftUI.
 I am using a full screen view modifier feature in SwiftUI to present the web view.
 This worked fine, the web view is showing the comic explanation site.
 But I also found out that I got the *"This method should not be called on the main thread as it may lead to UI unresponsiveness."* runtime warning when a web view is presented, and that is in the XComicsApp.
 I thought I would fix that by using a @MainActor attribute for the function that sets the flag that makes the web view appear, but I am still getting this warning.
 I am not sure if this is a bug in SwiftUI, or if I am missing something here.

+## Favorite
+I implemented favorite feature, but as I explained previously I had some problems persisting images to the file system, and as I probably will face the same problems persisting the comic json files to the file system, I for now just implemented this feature in memory.
+I will come back to this if I have more time.

 ## Conclusion
 The app now looks like it works fairly well.
 There are a few things I would like to do, but as I am now over 11 hours into the challenge, I must start to see if I can fix the most obvious missing features.